-QLDC projections1 take a conservative approach to forecast population growth, averaging 2.2% a year to 2051, compared to 5%pa in the last 30 years and 5.2%pa in the last decade.
+QLDC projections take a conservative approach to forecast population growth, averaging 2.2% a year to 2051, compared to 5%pa in the last 30 years and 5.2%pa in the last decade.
 However, if population growth surprises on the upside, there is ample feasible capacity in QLDC.
-A 2017 Housing Capacity Assessment2 found commercially feasible capacity for an additional 23,900 dwellings within its UGBs and 24,200 dwellings within the total urban environment in the medium-term (to 2026).
+The 2021 Housing Capacity Assessment found commercially feasible capacity for up to 30,164 additional dwellings by 2030.